Anxiety Therapy for Women in Austin, Brownsville and Online Across the State of Texas

 Brainspotting: body-based anxiety, dread, insomnia, stuck activation

-IFS-informed + relational: inner critic, shame, people-pleasing, over-responsibility
+IFS-informed and relational: inner critic, shame, people-pleasing, over-responsibility

 Attachment-focused: conflict anxiety, boundaries, caretaking patterns